 It may surprise you that location plays a role in your insurance rate.
 Moving out of state or even moving a much shorter distance could potentially make your insurance go up.
 Insurance is often based on claims in your area, so if you live in a major metro area, it is very possible you will be paying more than if you lived in the suburbs.

 Many insurance companies base your insurance premium on your credit score.
 At this time, California is the only state that prohibits insurance companies from using your credit score.
-If your credit score plummets, it is a possibility your insurance premium will go up.
+If your credit score plummets, there is a possibility that your insurance premium may go up.
 Check with your insurance agent to see if your credit score plays a part in your insurance rate.

 Insurance rates are definitely volatile.
-Many things go into calculating insurance rates and slight changes can make a big impact on premium.
+Many things go into calculating premiums and slight changes can make a big impact.
 Knowing what will make your insurance go up will put you in a better position to prevent increases.
 Insurance companies have the ability to recalculate your rate every renewal, and sometimes a rate increase has nothing to do with your actions.
 If you see a substantial rate increase without making a single change to your policy or driving history, it is probably a good time to start shopping around for cheaper insurance.

 Insurance is an important part of every budget.
 Constant guard is required to protect your insurance rate from going up.
-Many factors can negatively affect your auto insurance rate leaving many wondering, will my insurance go up?
 Understanding what affects your insurance is the first step in safeguarding your rate.